natenka/pyneng-book-en/docs/source/book/07_files/with.rst

     !

-In addition, construction ``with`` guarantees file closure automatically.
+In addition, statement ``with`` guarantees file closure automatically.

 Pay attention to how lines of the file are read: